sjhendricks/wm_bot/README.md

 | *"Where is Swem Library?"* | *(add real output)* |
 | *"What majors are in arts & sciences?"* | *(add real output)* |

+### Evaluation

+We tested the chatbot on...

+### User Interface

+Below is the Gradio chatbot interface.

 ---

 ## Team Contributions